mnsn/broadlink-mqtt-server/README.md

 }
 ```

-then just run
+* Run

 ```bash
 $ npm install
 $ node server.js

 ```
-Send a request to your client endpoint,<br/>
+* Send a request to your client endpoint,<br/>
 something like `https://{{your endpoint}}/sendCommand?topic=learn&message={deviceName}:{action}`

-see that your broadlink enters learning mode
+* See that your broadlink enters learning mode